ethanhusband/2048bot/README.md

 # 2048 Bot

-To operate, simply open any terminal where python, navigate to the 1.0.0 directory and enter
+To operate, simply open any terminal where python, enter

     python3 2048.py